-Singapore is bracing for a rapidly ageing populating in the decades to come, with healthcare facilities here slated to expand and cater to a predicted increase in treatment for age-related diseases.
-Ageing can be a daunting prospect, not just for the policy makers and institutions preparing for a greying population, but for the people themselves.
+Singapore is bracing for a rapidly ageing population in the decades to come, with healthcare facilities here slated to expand and cater to a predicted increase in treatment for age-related diseases.
+Ageing can be a daunting prospect, not just for the policymakers and institutions preparing for a greying population, but for the people themselves.

 The science behind how exercise slows ageing

 Most people have known for a while that there’s a general increase link between exercise and longevity.
 New research provides an explanation for this relationship: exercise maintains our immune system’s youth and effectiveness.
 British studies found that in physically active seniors, the size of their thymus (the organ responsible for creating immunity T-cells) was significantly larger than that of their non-active counterparts.

 In fact, the size of their thymus and the rate at which T-cells were produced was comparable to that of much younger people!
 So, should we start exercising when we get older?
 The answer is no – the results of this new research points to the importance of lifelong exercise.
 Our thymus starts shrinking when we hit our early 20s, which is a big indicator of how we should start exercising regularly ASAP.
 A stronger immunity isn’t all we get from regular exercise; our mental health benefits too!